adambard/learnxinyminutes-docs/tcsh.html.markdown

 ```

 ### Wildcards
-<q>Wildcards</q> (known as glob-pattern too) expression is a shorthand notation to specify file-names,
+“Wildcards” (also known as “glob-pattern”) expression is a shorthand notation to specify file-names,
 aliases or shell variables by supplying a certain special characters that represent things
 other than themselves.